electrode-samples/hapijs-example-with-standalone-electrode-modules/README.md

 - Running in the selected environment should load the appropriate configuration settings

-## Electrode CSRF JWT
+## <a name="electrode-csrf-jwt"></a>Electrode CSRF JWT
-- [CSRF-JWT](https://github.com/electrode-io/electrode-csrf-jwt) is a Hapijs plugin that allows you to authenticate HTTP requests using JWT in your Hapijs applications.
+- [electrode-csrf-jwt](https://github.com/electrode-io/electrode-csrf-jwt) is an Express middleware / Hapi plugin that allows you to authenticate HTTP requests using JWT in your Express or Hapi applications.

 ### Install
 - Run the following commands: